ckchew8/getting_and_cleaning_data/Codebook.md

 # Study Design & Data Processing:

 ## Collection of Raw Data:
 (The following section was extracted from "./ UCI HAR Dataset/README.txt" & "./ UCI HAR Dataset/features_info.txt" without quotes of the original dataset, kindly skip to "Creating The Tidy Data" section if you've gone through the listed files).
-This section is meant to document the codebook with information of both raw and tidied data set.
+This section is meant to document the codebook with information of the raw data set.